swarnendubiswas/dotemacs/README.md

 + Use custom major modes for files by names
 + Check if a Markdown formatter other than Prettier is available
++ Sort files alphabetically with counsel and projectile.